 To keep private forestlands economically viable in the State of California, by furthering regulatory streamlining efforts, while still enhancing California’s timberland habitat.

+The goal of any EMC effectiveness monitoring study design is to determine if the FPRs and associated regulations related to natural resources management are maintaining and/or restoring ecological conditions.
+The goal of environmental monitoring studies is to detect changes from individual and/or cumulative effects of activities that are both spatially and temporally distributed across representative study areas plan areas.
+Results will be used in an AM framework to help the Board determine the appropriateness of policies and practices, and to revise or craft new management practices, policies, or regulations when the current ones do not meet desired results.

 When the Board reviews scientific information from EMC-funded studies it is important for Board members to understand the overall context and implications of the research.
 Therefore, as part of the AM feedback loop, the findings of the EMC-sponsored studies required a means for integrating research results into future forest management plans, either through changed policy, landowner outreach, or a combination of approaches.
 To address this, the EMC developed a protocol for such an assessment—approved by the BOF in 2021—to further assist in translation of scientific results to the Board, which will aid the Board in adapting policy and regulations to reflect new information gleaned from EMC-funded research.
-This Completed Research Assessment (CRA)4F (EMC 2021) (previously known as “Science to Policy Framework”) provides a step-by-step approach to guide EMC and Board members in verifying scientific integrity and validity of the research, and interprets the results of the scientific research as to the implications for management and policy (PUT Lorie and Matt’s FIGURE HERE?).
-At least two EMC members work with the Principal Investigator(s) of a project to complete the required document, which is then presented to the EMC and amended as necessary prior to presentation to the Board.
+This Completed Research Assessment (CRA)4F (EMC 2021) (also referenced as “Science to Policy Framework”) provides a step-by-step approach to guide EMC and Board members in verifying scientific integrity and validity of the research, and interprets the results of the scientific research as to the implications for management and policy.
+Two EMC members work with the Principal Investigator(s) of a project to complete the required document, which is then presented to the EMC and amended as necessary prior to presentation to the Board.

-This process provides an avenue for members to report to the Board with an objective assessment of the trade-offs and outcomes of different management practices based on EMC-funded research results, as described in the CRA guidelines (EMC 2021).
+This process provides an avenue for members to report to the Board with a screening and objective assessment of the scientific results received by the EMC at the conclusion of a given project.
+Further it can include a high-level assessment of the trade-offs and outcomes of different management practices based on EMC-funded research results, as described in the CRA guidelines (EMC 2021).
 The role of the EMC is not to determine the “best” course of action for policymakers or managers; rather, it is to provide the Board details as to the strength of the science conducted and an assessment of possible policy implications based on science results.
 Thereafter, the Board determines whether rule changes and policy changes are merited given that information.

 3.0 Guidelines for EMC-Funded Research

-New research proposals are assessed by the EMC for scientific soundness and integrity, and the likelihood and ability of the proposed research in answering the critical monitoring questions.
+New research proposals are assessed by the EMC for scientific rigor and integrity, and the likelihood and ability of the proposed research in answering the critical monitoring questions.
 This section describes acceptable study designs and methods that EMC-supported research projects should generally follow, including content on: recommended protocols for field and laboratory methods; selection of appropriate temporal and geographic scale; statistical analysis; reporting guidance and assessment; evaluation and utilization of project results; how the AM framework may be utilized to evaluate the relationships between scientific research results and Board-developed policies; and how policy (i.e., the FPRs and associated regulations) may need to be altered in response to project results.

 3.1 Study Design within an Adaptive Management Framework